PrincetonUniversity/ClearMapCluster/README.md

 ## *INSTALLATION INSTRUCTIONS*:
 * Things you will need to do beforehand:
 	* Elastix needs to be compiled on the cluster - this was challenging for IT here and suspect it will be for your IT as well.
-	* After downloading this package onto your data server (where the cluster has access to it), you will need to install the 'normal' version of clearmap (from my packages folder: 'ClearMapCluster') and it's dependencies on the cluster.
+	* After downloading this package onto your data server (where the cluster has access to it), you will need to install the 'normal' version of ClearMap (from my packages folder: 'ClearMapCluster') and it's dependencies on the cluster:

 ### Create a python Environment (Install anaconda if not already):
 ```